 The Jaguar E-Type reimagined

-Bill Amberg Studio is very pleased to join forces with Helm Artomotiv to design and produce a series of unique leather interiors for the Series 1 Jaguar E-type.
+Bill Amberg Studio is very pleased to announce a collaboration with Helm Motorcars to design and produce a series of unique leather interiors for the Series 1 Jaguar E-type.

 Bringing together uncompromising production standards, with advanced modern technology and bespoke interiors, Helm x Bill Amberg Studio celebrates the artistry of the iconic Series 1 design, while elevating the driving experience to the pinnacle of contemporary luxury.

 Originally designed by former aeronautics engineer Malcolm Sayer, on its release on 15 March 1961, Enzo Ferrari described the Series 1 Jaguar E-type as “the most beautiful car ever made”.
 Sixty years on, with Sayer’s mathematically perfect lines flowing seamlessly from long nose to shapely rear, it remains a marvel of automotive engineering.

 Having spent over a decade professionally sourcing the finest examples of these cars for restoration from across the UK and Europe, Helm founder Chedeen Battick approached the project with an obsessive eye for detail, and a deep respect for the value of British craftsmanship.

 From the steel-reinforced monocoque shell, the handmade aluminium doors and hand built and polished big bore aircraft-grade stainless steel exhaust system, upwards of 3,800-man hours go into creation of one of Helm’s E-types.
 Under the aluminium handmade bonnet, lies a 300 bhp fast road 3.8 litre normally aspirated engine.